thedern/geo_app/README.md

 django restful api consumer example app

-This is a simple app that just dose a geo-lookup on an ip address The sample IP is in views.py
+This is a simple app that just does a geo-lookup on an ip address The sample IP is in views.py
 The API is hardcoded in views.py (I know... this is bad, bad practice)